asif-simform/aws-solutions-architect-associate-notes/README.md

 - **DataSync:**Scheduledatasyncfromon-premisestoAWS,orAWStoAWS
 - **Snowcone / Snowball / Snowmobile:** to move large amount of data to the cloud, physically
 - **Database:** for specific workloads, usually with indexing and querying

+## AWS Integration & Messaging (SQS, SNS & Kinesis)

+### 1. AWS Integration Introduction
+- When we start deploying multiple applications, they will inevitably need to communicate with one another
+- There are two patterns of application communication

+  - 1. Synchronous communications (application to application)
+      - Buying Service > Shpping Service

+  - 2. Asynchronous / Event based (application to queue to application)
+      - Buying Service > Queue > Shpping Service

+### 2. Amazon SQS – Standard Queue
+- Oldest offering (over 10 years old)
+- Fully managed service, used to decouple applications
+- Attributes:
+  - Unlimited throughput, unlimited number of messages in queue
+  - Default retention of messages: 4 days, maximum of 14 days
+  - Low latency (<10 ms on publish and receive)
+  - Limitation of 256KB per message sent
+- Can have duplicate messages (at least once delivery, occasionally)
+- Can have out of order messages (best effort ordering)

+- Producing Messages
+  - Produced to SQS using the SDK (SendMessage API)
+  - The message is persisted in SQS until a consumer deletes it
+  - Message retention: default 4 days, up to 14 days
+  - Example: send an order to be processed
+    - Order id
+    - Customer id
+    - Any attributes you want
+  - SQS standard: unlimited throughput

+- Consuming Messages
+  - Consumers (running on EC2 instances, servers, or AWS Lambda)...
+  - Poll SQS for messages (receive up to 10 messages at a time)
+  - Process the messages (example: insert the message into an RDS database)
+  - Delete the messages using the DeleteMessage API

+- Multiple EC2 Instances Consumers
+  - Consumers receive and process messages in parallel
+  - At least once delivery
+  - Best-effort message ordering
+  - Consumers delete messages after processing them
+  - We can scale consumers horizontally to improve throughput of processing

+### 3. Amazon SQS - Security

+- Encryption:
+  - In-flight encryption using HTTPS API
+  - At-rest encryption using KMS keys
+  - Client-side encryption if the client wants to perform encryption/decryption itself
+- Access Controls: IAM policies to regulate access to the SQS API
+- SQS Access Policies (similar to S3 bucket policies)
+  - Useful for cross-account access to SQS queues
+  - Useful for allowing other services (SNS, S3...) to write to an SQS queue

+### 4. SQS – Message Visibility Timeout
+- After a message is polled by a consumer, it becomes invisible to other consumers
+- By default, the “message visibility timeout” is 30 seconds
+- That means the message has 30 seconds to be processed
+- After the message visibility timeout is over, the message is “visible” in SQS

+- If a message is not processed within the visibility timeout, it will be processed twice
+- A consumer could call the ChangeMessageVisibility API to get more time
+- If visibility timeout is high (hours), and consumer crashes, re-processing will take time
+- If visibility timeout is too low (seconds), we may get duplicates

+### 5. Amazon SQS - Long Polling
+- When a consumer requests messages from the queue, it can optionally “wait” for messages to arrive if there are none in the queue.
+This is called Long Polling
+- LongPolling decreases the number of API calls made to SQS while increasing the efficiency and reducing latency of your application
+- The wait time can be between 1 sec to 20 sec (20 sec preferable)
+- Long Polling is preferable to Short Polling
+- Long polling can be enabled at the queue level or at the API level using WaitTimeSeconds

+### 6. Amazon SQS – FIFO Queue
+- FIFO = First In First Out (ordering of messages in the queue)
+- Limited throughput: 300 msg/s without batching, 3000 msg/s with
+- Exactly-once send capability (by removing duplicates)
+- Messages are processed in order by the consumer

+### 7. SQS with Auto Scaling Group (ASG)
+- SQS with Auto Scaling Group used when handle large scale of messages
+- If the load is too big, some transactions may be lost so Insert transactions in DB (Amazon RDS, Amazon Aurora, Amazon DynamoDB).
+- SQS as a buffer to database writes
+  - requests > Enqueue message (Auto-Scaling) > SendMessage > **SQS Queue** > ReceiveMessages > Dequeue message (Auto-Scaling) > Insert in DB
+- SQS to decouple between application tiers
+  - requests > Front-end web app (Auto-Scaling) > SendMessage > **SQS Queue** > ReceiveMessages > Back-end processing (Auto-Scaling)

+### 8. Amazon Simple Notification Service (AWS SNS)

 ---
 # 🛡️ License